Darionvr/darionvr.github.io/Results_Summary/README.md

 ### What I learned

-I learned how to make a circle div with some text inside of it and it was the first time styling a table, it was a little difficult to put everything in order on my css file trying no to make an inifinite code.
+I learned how to make a circle div with some text inside of it, and it was the first time styling a table.It was a little difficult to put everything in order in my css file trying not to create an inifinite amount of code.

 ### Continued development

-I need to keep learning how to styling tables, I wasn't able to put the gap between each row and the round corners.
-I tried putting round-border and gap but these make no effect on a table.
+I need to keep learning how to styling tables, I wasn't able to put a gap between each row and create the round corners.
+I tried using border-radius and gap but they had no effect on the table.

 ## Author